 Do you accept insurance?
 If so, what types of insurance?

 Have you ever been sanctioned or disciplined by…

 - Any ethics board or state licensing board for professional psychology?

 - The National Register of Health Service Psychologists?

 - The American Psychological Association?

-To access information about psychologists who have been sanctioned or disciplined by the National Register of Health Service Psychologists click here.
-For disciplinary actions of state licensing boards click here.
+Access information about psychologists who have been sanctioned or disciplined by the National Register of Health Service Psychologists.

 Although these are important questions to ask, a psychologist’s answer to any particular question doesn’t necessarily mean they are either qualified or unqualified to provide good care.
 Rather than focusing on any one particular factor, it is important to consider a psychologist’s overall qualifications and your own feelings about a particular provider.